oap-project/sql-ds-cache/oap-data-source/arrow/README.md

 ## Note
 The development of this library is still in progress.
 As a result some of the functionality may not be constantly stable for being used in production environments that have not been fully considered due to the limited testing capabilities so far.

+## Installation
+We have provided a Conda package which will automatically install dependencies needed by OAP, you can refer to [Conda-Installation-Guide](../../docs/Conda-Installation-Guide.md) for more information.
+If you have finished [Conda-Installation-Guide](../../docs/Conda-Installation-Guide.md), you needn't  follow the build steps,and you can find compiled OAP jars in `/root/miniconda2/envs/oapenv/oap_jars/`.

 ## Build
 ### Install libhdfs3 library